fusion-energy/neutronics-workshop-slides-old/README.md

 # View the sides.

-The slides are automatically published html format and available here [here](https://fusion-energy.github.io/neutronics-workshop-slides/1).
+The slides are automatically published html format and available [here](https://fusion-energy.github.io/neutronics-workshop-slides/1).

-Every time the main branch of the repository is updated the slides are automatically created and uploaded to the html to the GitHub pages website
+Every time the main branch of the repository is updated the slides are automatically rebuilt and uploaded as html to the GitHub pages website

 # Develop the slides

+To contribute or edit these slides you will need a few packages installing.

 ## Install slidev